 Like in “School of the Heart,” this scenario has a few regular enemies that are beefed up to become “midbosses,” and this was the first of them.
 Lucifuge is actually from fairly late in the game compared to the enemies you fight as random encounters right after him.
 It’s almost as though he’s a gate to keep out weaker parties, only for the devs to tone down the challenges after he’s gone?

 Weyland must have spotted some of the fight, because he sees Michel afterwards and calls an end to the practice (note that whoever was in charge of this sequence didn’t bother to remove the demon from the scene after the battle, and it only disappears after practice is ended entirely!).
 The party investigate the student as the others clear out, and discover him to be as despondent as the others.
-Wait, so everyone who’s been acting like this had a Persona?
+Wait, so everyone who’s been suffering from the weird mood swings had a Persona?
 That’s a lot of Personas in one place, don’t you think that’s a stretch?

 Weyland headed out the room as fast as possible, and the party decides to follow and talk to him.
 No sooner are they out of the gym when they’re pulled into “the nether-realm,” just like in “School of the Heart.”
 Now that the term “nether-realm” is recurring, I suspect it was originally “Makai,” aka the recurring SMT dimension that’s called “the Expanse” in English these days.
 A recurring element (“nether-realm”) by two unrelated authors in a project (P2IS) that didn’t use the term at all is weird, but if it was recurring series terminology?
 That just makes sense!

-“The Persona Thief” loves it some mazes, and this is basically the easy part, because if there’s anything it loves more than mazes, it’s pitfalls into lower sections of existing mazes!
+“The Persona Thief” loves it some mazes, and this first maze was the easiest, because if there’s anything it loves more than mazes, it’s pitfalls into lower sections of existing mazes!
 These pitfalls are marked with traffic cones, but the traffic cones can be somewhat misleading, albeit in a good way, as they didn’t remove all challenge (or at least as good as old-school dungeon crawl dick moves can ever be).
 Since all pitfall traps are 2×2, a traffic cone marking a 2-width hallway is self-explanatory, but ones in the middle or near the edges of a room can be trickier.
 We fell into at least one hole because we misread a cone, and avoided a mandatory hallway at another point because we misread another cone as blocking that hallway off!

 At the end of the floor, we ran into Weyland again, who revealed that he was a demon summoner ala SMT, who uses his guitar to as his demon summoning device (COMP)!
 This prompted the game to make a number of jokes about the original SMT games, and also about how the two series have little fan crossover and so fans often don’t understand the other series’ mechanics.
-Weyland summoned a total of four demons to fight us, and it looked like the latter three might have attacked at once.
+Weyland summoned a total of four demons to fight us, and at first it looked like they’d attack at once.
 That would have been about par for our high level 50 characters, but nah, we just had four fights in a row, a breeze.
-It turned out that Weyland wasn’t a very experienced devil summoner, however, since he soon ran out of demons and didn’t seem to understand that this had happened!
+It turned out that Weyland wasn’t a very experienced devil summoner, since he soon ran out of demons and didn’t seem to understand that this had happened!

-Weyland confessed, claiming that he was having a creative slump, and hoped to steal other people’s Personas in hopes of using the Persona as embodiments of creativity, essentially plagiarizing his classmates’ brains for material, as he puts it.
-The party tries to get him to let the Personas go, but he refuses and runs off, saying “Nirasawa-sempai” would help him, the conspiracy theorist from earlier, Weyland’s upperclassman in terms of years if not maturity.
+Weyland confessed, claiming that he was having a creative slump, and hoped to steal other people’s Personas in hopes of using the Personas as embodiments of creativity, essentially plagiarizing his classmates’ brains for material, as he puts it.
+The party tries to get him to let the Personas go, but he refuses and runs off, saying “Nirasawa-sempai” would help him, the conspiracy theorist from earlier, Weyland’s upperclassman in terms of years, but decidedly not maturity.
 We caught up and learned that Nirasawa had created the demon summoning guitar, and said something about a grand project and “an archangel” that required him to get to the roof.
-The archangel even spoke up and summoned an “elite fighting demon” to stop the party, which just so happened to be weak against nearly every element in the game.
+The archangel even spoke up and summoned an “elite fighting demon” to stop the party, a demon that just so happened to be weak against nearly every element in the game.
 You might recall Belphagor, the toilet demon, having a similar set of weaknesses.
 Ever since P1 but going double in P2, Kyle and I have taken to referring to enemies that are weak against all magical elements as “Chariots,” since the Chariot arcana seems to have the trait almost uniformly.
 It started as a neutral observation, but over time it morphed into an insult, because Chariots make terrible Personas and not particularly interesting opponents!
-At least Belphegor was paired with Akari, who had an opposite set of weaknesses – most other Chariots aren’t so lucky!
+At least Belphegor was paired with Akari/Ixquic, who had an opposite set of weaknesses and made for a genuinely interesting boss fight.
+Most other Chariots aren’t so lucky, and often come in groups of only their own kind, dying in a single wave of spells!
 We just don’t know why the games keeps making enemies with that many weaknesses, is anyone seriously trying to play P2 with only their weapons?